LuccaGiffoni/PDFVarbinary_Converter/README.md

 You just need to clone this repo, then open the Visual Studio application.
 After that, change the fields from class 'ConnectionParameters' to use your own parameters to connect with database.
 </br> After that you need to set the connection string to your database, setting the right fields to insert data.
 On my case, I use a VARBINARY(MAX) field and a VARCHAR(50) to allocate the filename.s

+## SQL Database
+Just to help, I inserted a SQL Server script to create a table to allocate the PDF conversions.
+You can find it inside the 'SQL Scripts' folder.

 ## Creating a executable (.exe) app
 After you've done all changes you want it's time to compile the application.
 To do that, all you gotta do is:
 </br></br>1.
 Open the Visual Studio application;